 It includes recommendations around contracts, job planning, development, involvement in organisational structures and recruitment.

-It also sets out the objectives and the support mechanism that Health Education England (HEE) promotes and provides through individual Local Education and Training Boards (LETBs) and Local Education Providers (LEPs).
+It also clarifies the objectives and the support mechanism that Health Education England (HEE) provides through individual local education and training boards (LETBs) and local education providers (LEPs).

-It is a joint document, signed up to by the British Medical Association (BMA), the Academy of Medical Royal Colleges, HEE and NHS Employers.
+First published in 2014, it is a joint document, agreed by the British Medical Association (BMA), the Academy of Medical Royal Colleges, HEE and NHS Employers.

-A Charter for SAS doctors in Scotland has also been agreed jointly by the BMA Scotland and Management Steering Group (MSG).
-Wales and Northern Ireland are in the process of agreeing their own Charters.
+A Charter for SAS doctors in Scotland has also been jointly agreed by BMA Scotland and Management Steering Group (MSG).